-In administering its HOME-ARP Program, Nassau County plans to give preference to households that meet the HOME-ARP Notice definitions of the homeless Qualifying Population and to the homeless subpopulation of homeless seniors.
+In administering its HOME-ARP Program, Nassau County plans to give preference to individuals with developmental/intellectual disabilities who also meet the HOME-ARP Notice definitions of the at-risk of homelessness Qualifying Population.
 This preference will be designed so as to not violate any applicable fair housing, civil rights, and nondiscrimination requirements, including but not limited to those requirements listed in 24 CFR 5.105(a).
 The County will not limit eligibility to a particular Qualifying Population or subpopulation.

-If the County decides to fund more than one project for development of affordable rental housing, the other project or projects will either give preference to homeless seniors or will be designed with no preference.
+If the County decides to fund more than one project for development of affordable rental housing, the other project or projects will either give preference to the same subpopulation or will be designed with no preference.

-There is currently an unmet need of permanent affordable housing for homeless seniors and a gap in resources for the construction of affordable housing specifically for homeless populations.
+There is currently an unmet need of permanent affordable housing for individuals with developmental/intellectual disabilities who are at-risk of homelessness and a gap in resources for the construction of affordable and appropriate housing specifically for this population.
 The production of new units through conversion, rehabilitation or new construction that prioritizes this population will help lessen a portion of this unmet need and gap in funding.

 There is also an unmet need and gap in funding for affordable housing for the other nonprioritized Qualifying Populations.
-The gap in funding, however, is greatest for households with the lowest income who tend to fall within the homeless Qualifying Population.
 Nassau County will utilize other funding sources, including its annual Community Development Block Grant (CDBG), HOME Investment Partnerships (HOME) and Emergency Solutions Grants (ESG) Program funds to address the gap in funding and unmet need.
 These funds may be combined with HOME-ARP funding where appropriate.